 This trope is the establishing moment for both Jaime Lannister and the series as a whole.
 When Bran is climbing around the towers of Winterfell, he sees Jaime and Cersei having sex.
 Jaime then pushes him out the window to keep him from telling anyone.
 "The things I do for love" indeed.

 Jaime also threatens this to Edmure Tully, and provides the page quote.
 Whether he would have followed through in that instance remains an open question.

 In the backstory, Gregor Clegane slammed a baby's head against a wall then raped and murdered the baby's mother while she was still stained by her dead son's blood and brains.
 His companion Amory Lorch killed the woman's three year old daughter.
 He was pretty sadistic about it too: the frightened little toddler kicked him, and he stabbed her fifty times with a sword in a fit of rage.
 Even Tywin Lannister was shocked at the brutality of it, though mostly because there more effective ways of killing her.

 In Hell's Children, a little boy’s head explodes.
 A little girl is tortured, then raped, and then has her arms, legs, and eyes, amputated.
 But for some reason, she survived them all thanks to her powerful telekinesis.
 And some point in the story, a man cuts out the brain of his own son.

-Voldemort's first known act in Harry Potter is to attempt to kill a baby, and his Death Eaters attack muggle children just as much as they would muggle adults (including one scene in the 7th book where Voldemort kills a family).
+Voldemort's first known act in the books is to attempt to kill a baby, and his Death Eaters attack muggle children just as much as they would muggle adults (including one scene in the 7th book where Voldemort kills a family).
 His Death Eater followers aren't above torturing Hogwarts students in the 7th book (and ordering students to torture each other), and Umbridge makes rule breakers write lines using their own blood with a magic scarring quill and seriously considers using the (most illegal) torture curse on the students.

 In the seventh book, one of the Carrows decides to pin a screw-up on some Ravenclaw students and hand them over when Voldemort shows up.
 Said Ravenclaws are first years.
 First years are eleven years old.